-You fit the definition of “new teacher” (new to teaching in a permanent position in Ontario, either full time or part time, but NOT including long term occasional work).
+You will need to complete NTIP if you fit the definition of “new teacher” - that you are new to teaching in a permanent position in Ontario, in either a full time or part time contract capacity.
+If you are hired for long term occasional work only you do not currently meet the requirements for completing NTIP.

-You have attended orientation sessions at the board and school level which included either a presentation from your OSSTF leadership or information on your collective agreement and federation contact numbers.
+You will / should have attended orientation sessions at the board and school level which included either a presentation from your OSSTF leadership or information on your collective agreement and federation contact numbers.

 You have been offered a choice of mentors or mentorship arrangements or at the very least a safe, non-judgmental exit procedure in case you are not happy with your mentorship arrangement.